SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_AC3210_Manager_-_Child.md

 ## Configuration

-This **SNMP** driver is used by DVE child elements that are **automatically created** by the parent driver [Teleste AC3210 Manager](xref:Connector_help_Teleste_AC3210_Manager).
+This **SNMP** connector is used by DVE child elements that are **automatically created** by the parent connector [Teleste AC3210 Manager](xref:Connector_help_Teleste_AC3210_Manager).

 ## How to use

-The element using this driver displays data that is polled from the device.
+The element using this connector displays data that is polled from the device.
 It also includes action buttons, including a button that can be used to normalize the ingress switches.